From Flickr to Print

 — Open Road Publishing, via FlickrMail (2007)

-My reply to the publisher was very 2007:
+My reply to the publisher was probably the most 2007 response imaginable:

 “If published will you send me a free copy of the book?”